It rained on Monday.

 A few highlights that would likely be better suited to an annual Christmas letter…

 Ashton’s First Holy Communion.
 I searched and agonized and plotted and agonized some more and finally had the perfect dress in hand.
 It was a beautiful confection of ivory dupioni silk and organza, and floated around my pouting and steely-eyed little gremlin like a cloud in a dream.
 The gremlin, you see, loathes dresses.
 But, oh, she was beautiful.
 First Communion was hard – I assumed we’d have a quick practice run, go home and visit with family and then attend a longish Mass and take lots of pictures.
 The reality involved my parents’ car being jimmied at a restaurant and removed of all luggage, the police, some wine to decompress, my crazy neighbor calling the police back because she sees Soviet spies when anyone parks over the imaginary property line in the street, and an evening of mad cooking.
-Woke up to more cooking, a four hour rehearsal at the church, home to dress the child, back to church for three and a half hours and finally home again to a huge glass of wine and some cupcakes a small but tasteful reception at the house with family and friends.
+Woke up to more cooking, a four hour rehearsal at the church, home to dress the child, back to church for three and a half hours and finally home again to

 Thank God I have two more years to recover before Sage’s.